Carer Care Inc. supports those who are at risk of emotional exhaustion from caring for others.

 Presented by Dr Rhonda Emonson...

-Several workshops were conducted with materials and resources supplied for participants and funded by Carer Care Inc. Dr Rhonda Emonson provided her time and travel at no cost for the workshop so that those that would not normally have access to the workshop could do so.
+Several workshops were conducted with materials and resources supplied for participants and funded by Carer Care Inc. Dr Rhonda Emonson provided her time at no cost for the workshop so that those that would not normally have access to the workshop could do so.

 Cross Cultural Medical Mission